 When sending renewal forms back, do not return your expiring certificates because you will need them to buy ammunition and prove lawful possession of your guns in the meantime.

-The law allows police to seize your firearms if you are unable to produce a certificate on demand.
-It is always advisable to carry original certificates with you.
+The law allows police to seize your firearms if you are unable to produce a certificate on demand and it is always advisable to carry original certificates with you.
 Although the evidence of a copy should be acceptable in many instances, the legal right to seize and detain your guns remains unless you produce the original.

-However, it may help the licensing department to process renewals or variations if you provide photocopies of existing certificates.
+**However, it may help the licensing department to process renewals or variations if you provide photocopies of existing certificates.